bSI-InfraRoom/IFC-infra-unit-test/MCON-1/readme.md

 ### Intent

-This UT implements IfcDistributionSystem for road drainage with a culvert and open side ditches.

-It is based on storyline [TC127-IR-SLRH-C-MCON](https://app.box.com/folder/122373399568?s=fr6k8xqud6uug6ep0s158uxtb70doxcd).
+This UT implements IfcAnnotation/SUPERELEVATION and IfcAnnotation/WIDTH to test requirements based on storyline [TC127-IR-SLRH-C-MCON](https://app.box.com/folder/122373399568?s=fr6k8xqud6uug6ep0s158uxtb70doxcd).
 Particularly the exchange scenarios 1 (alignment) and 4 (Requirements of final product).
 Regarding exchange scenario 4, this unit test particularly tests the use of IfcAnnotation/SUPERELEVATIONEVENT and IfcAnnotation/WIDTHEVENT together with a lateral breakdown of the facility parts from [SpatialStructure-4](https://github.com/bSI-InfraRoom/IFC-infra-unit-test/tree/main/SpatialStructure-4) and linear placement of the objects along the alignments.

 ### Prerequisites